anthony-fdez/php-blog/README.md

 After you have XAMPP installed import the database from dbTemplate.sql in the root of the project.

+When you have the project locally you need to run `composer install` in your terminal to install the dependencies (which is only php/jwt)

 ## Api Docs

 There are protected api routes that the user needs to be logged in to access, for those you always need to pass a JSON Web Token generated after creating the user or logging in, and also the email of the user.
 This are passed in the header of the POST request